GORILLA TREKKING PACKING LIST

 - Gorilla Permit (Your tour company will provide)

 PRE/POST TREKKING ESSENTIALS

-Here are a list of items that will be useful to have before and after the gorilla trek.
+Here is a list of items that will be useful to have before and after the gorilla trek.

-- Travel Scarf: another option to keep you warm.
-I love the WayPoint Goods travel scarf because they are comfortable, have cool designs, and it doubles as an inconspicuous purse!
-Click here to purchase
+- Travel Scarf: Another option to keep you warm.
+I love the WayPoint Goods travel scarf because it’s comfortable, has cool designs, and doubles as an inconspicuous purse!

 - Shorts: Wear comfortable shorts to relax in